TommasoBer/ADM_HW3/README.md

 3 `articles.tsv`
 > This is the final dataset that we have after the scraping process.
 It's a dataset composed by almost 30k rows/books and twelve columns.

+4 `dictionary.json`
+> This is a dictionary that contains all the word found in the book's plots.
+Each word is mapped by a number.

+5 `invIndex_and_utils.py`
+> This is a file containing all the functions useful to create the inverted index.

+> 5.1 `inv_index1.json`
+> This is a dictionary that contains the inverted index built for the first search engine.

 **********************